biabcaval/swiftclassifier/README.md

 # swiftclassifier
-A analysis of Taylor Swift's songs to classify them as Breakup or Love songs
+An analysis of Taylor Swift's songs to classify it as either Breakup or Love songs